Cyclone Cempaka: Impact

 Hourly precipitation of parts of Java during Cyclone Cempaka.

 Cyclone Cempaka never made landfall, but the rainfall it brought caused severe flooding and landslides across 28 regencies and cities in Java, mainly along the southern part of the island.
 Tornadoes were also reported in the area.
 Pacitan received 383 mm of rain on 27 November while Yogyakarta received 286 mm on 28 November, both considered to be "extreme" amounts of daily rainfall by BMKG.
 On 29 November, the government of Yogyakarta declared an emergency.
 By 30 November, 26 deaths were reported and more than 14,000 people were evacuated in Central Java, East Java, and Yogyakarta according to the Indonesian National Board for Disaster Management (BNPB).
 Tens of thousands of houses and agricultural lands were flooded.
 Roads were covered by landslides and bridges were destroyed in border regencies of Central Java and East Java, isolating some remote villages.
 Indonesians and several politicians took into social media to express their condolences using the hashtag #PrayForPacitan.
 President Joko Widodo called the people to "remain vigilant" while relief efforts were being undertaken by the national and local government agencies.
 The cyclone also changed the direction of ash from Agung Volcano in Bali from eastward toward Lombok to westward across Banyuwangi and Jember.
 By early December, BNPB counted that at least 41 people reportedly had died in regards to the cyclone.
 Victims were spread in Pacitan, Yogyakarta region, Wonogiri, Purworejo, and Wonosobo.
 More than 28,000 were staying in shelters while the cost of the damages was estimated at Rp1.13 trillion (US$83.6 million).

 Rarity

-The region of Indonesia is not generally traversed by tropical cyclones, although a lot of systems have historically formed there.
+The region of Indonesia is not generally traversed by tropical cyclones, although numerous systems have historically formed there.
 Cyclone Cempaka was among the few tropical cyclones in the southern hemisphere which ever struck the region.
 An analysis of tropical cyclone data from the Bureau of Meteorology since 1907 to 2017 found that only around 0.62% of all cyclones in the Australian region during those years occurred north of the 10th parallel south.